Skating Socks From My Brother

 Taking winter clothes out of storage is a ritual for New Englanders this time of year as the weather turns cold.
 For me that includes pulling out an old battered Brooks Brothers bag stuffed with knee socks – and skating socks from my brother.

 Growing up my large family exchanged Christmas gifts among all of us.
-Somewhere along the way that subsided but my brother Glen was not comfortable with letting Christmas go by without gifts for his two youngest sisters – myself being one – actually THE youngest of of seven children.
+Somewhere along the way that subsided but my brother Glen Sr. was not comfortable with letting Christmas go by without gifts for his two youngest sisters – myself being one – actually THE youngest of seven children.
 So, under the tree every holiday was a box of skating socks from my brother.
-New Englanders know exactly what I mean but for those who may not – these are thick, soft, ankle high socks most often worn with ice skates.
+New Englanders know exactly what I mean but for those who may not – these are thick, soft, above the ankle high socks, most often worn with ice skates.